1emvr/Intel-CET-Enforcement/README.md

     ret
 ```

-vtable pointer corruption from another chained vulnerability overwrites a vtable pointer and we get an indirect call primitive.
+*scenario*: Another chained vulnerability in the application overwrites a vtable pointer and we get an indirect call primitive.

-Obtaining the vfgadget's \_this pointer requires leaking the stack pointer first and retrieving \_this from a static offset and preparing an API call requires calculating the function address and arguments at the required offsets within the counterfeit object.
+- Obtaining the vfgadget offset from stack pointer->\_this + offset
+- Preparing an API call, calculating the function address and arguments
+- Writing argument data at the required offsets within the counterfeit object.

 ```cpp
 class OffSec {